RenatoBMLR/Camera-Model-Identification/README.md

 # Description

-The objective of this task is to classify each driver's behavior.
+The objective of this task is identifies which camera model captured an image by using traces intrinsically left in the image.
 The dataset used is from the Kraggle competition: https://www.kaggle.com/c/sp-society-camera-model-identification.

 ![alt text](https://github.com/RenatoBMLR/state-farm-distracted-driver-detection/blob/master/figures/data.png)

-This analysis  was made using mainly PyTorch and we have made a comparasion between the performance obtained using tradicional approaches of Machine Learninig and Deep Learning techniques.
+In this analysis we have made a comparasion between the classification performance obtained using tradicional approaches of Machine Learninig and some Deep Learning techniques.

 # Requirements